amboxer21/MotionDetection/README.md

 ### [Root Crontab]

-If you're not using my system image and you are installing the software on something other than a Raspberry Pi 4; If you just want to use your own Pi but utilise this software then you're going to need to add a few entries into your root's crontab!
+If you're not using my system image; If you are installing the software on something other than a Raspberry Pi 4; If you just want to use your own Pi but utilise this software then you're going to need to add a few entries into your root's crontab!

 > Crontab
 ```